 There can be no guarantee that the funds will make such distributions and the amount of such distributions, if any, may vary significantly from month to month.
-On 19a-1 notices, the fund discloses the accounting source of each distribution, either net investment income or accounting return of capital.
-The accounting source of the distribution does not impact whether the distribution is considered to be taxable income or a tax return of capital for income tax purposes.
+Some or all of such distributions may be characterized as a return of capital.